-- Financial instruments, borrowings, commitments (e.g. trade finance facilities, surety bonds, guarantees lines...) and working capital schemes (e.g. supply chain financing, factoring, off balance sheet inventory financing) can only be entered into after having been approved by appropriate personnel in accordance with local and Group Delegated Authorities and Group Treasury Directive.
-(Step 1) - All payments/disbursements related to borrowings are authorized as per the Group Delegated Authorities and are recorded timely.
+- · Financial instruments, borrowings, commitments (e.g. trade finance facilities, surety bonds, guarantees lines...) and working capital schemes (e.g. supply chain financing, factoring, off balance sheet inventory financing) and related disbursements can only be entered into after having been approved by appropriate personnel in accordance with local and Group Delegated Authorities and Group Treasury Directive.
 The Treasury Manager (or designated person) keeps track of all disbursements related to the repayment of borrowings and ensures that both the repayments and the related borrowings are properly recorded, including the recognition of current and non-current portions of the liabilities.
 (Step 1) - Financing contracts have to be in line with the Holcim guide on loan documentation; any exception must be approved by Group Treasury.
-Existing debt financial covenants are updated and reconciled with the original financing contracts.
-The ratios reported are reconciled with debt contracts and accounting.
-Any reporting is approved by the CFO who verifies that there is no potential breach of contract.
-(Step 1, 2) - The list of all financial instruments, borrowings, commitments and working capital schemes must be supported by adequate documentation and signed off by the CFO (or designee) as well as reported as per the reporting guidelines.
-An exhaustive, up-to-date database
+No financial covenants are accepted.